TESS Shines Light on the Origin of the Ambiguous Nuclear Transient ASASSN-18el: Acknowledgements

 We thank Las Cumbres Observatory and its staff for their continued support of ASAS-SN.
 ASAS-SN is funded in part by the Gordon and Betty Moore Foundation through grants GBMF5490 and GBMF10501 to the Ohio State University, and also funded in part by the Alfred P. Sloan Foundation grant G-2021-14192.
 Development of ASAS-SN has been supported by NSF grant AST-0908816, the Mt.
 Cuba Astronomical Foundation, the Center for Cosmology and AstroParticle Physics at the Ohio State University, the Chinese Academy of Sciences South America Center for Astronomy (CAS- SACA), the Villum Foundation, and George Skestos.

 JTH was supported by NASA grant 80NSSC21K0136.
 BJS and CSK are supported by NSF grant AST-1907570/AST-1908952.
 BJS is also supported by NSF grants AST-1920392 and AST-1911074.
 CSK is supported by NSF grant AST-181440.
-Support for JLP is provided in part by FONDECYT through the grant 1191038 and by the Ministry of Economy, Development, and Tourism's Millennium Science Initiative through grant IC120009, awarded to The Millennium Institute of Astrophysics, MAS.
 TAT is supported in part by NASA grant 80NSSC20K0531.

 Parts of this research were supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.

 B.S.G. was supported by Thomas Jefferson Chair for Discovery and Space Exploration at the Ohio State University.